ankur-bose-007/newsfeed-search-app/README.md

 # Introduction
 This is a boiler plate project for FSD Certification Practice Check.
-Admin can add news feeds.
-A logged in user(News Analyst) can search for news.
-The news related to the current search and previous search topics are listed.
+Admin can search and blacklist a news analyst.
+A logged in user can search for news.
+For each user, the system maintains the historical list of keywords searched.
+In the home screen the news related to the search keywords are displayed under relevant headings.
 Users can view the topics searched and can delete the searched topics.
-Fork this project to the group CHN18IJ003 and create the below specified issues in the forked project.
+Fork this project and create the below specified issues in the forked project.

 | **Issue Title** | **Issue Description** |
 |-----------|-------------------|